tardisfromtornspace/Bridge-Commander/Documentation/StarcraftIIShipsReadme.txt

 == Credits ==
 * Everyone involved in Foundation - without you this would have been a real pain to do (please read the separate Foundation.txt license) - Banbury, Dasher42, DigitalFriend, MLeo, Nanobyte and Sleight42, among others
 * Everyone involved in KM - specifically those involved in the creation of armour and Shields.py (FoundationTechnologies) and the AdvArmorTech.py - Apollo from ATP Technologies as well.
-* USS Sovereign for the Slipstreamfor advice in structures regarding monkey patching.
+* USS Sovereign for the Slipstream which got modified.
 * Original Minotaur (Yamato Battle Cruiser) model: 09williamsad on Thingiverse.
 Additionally their Creative Commons license and readme has been included on this pack, still as Creative Commons - Attribution.
 * Original Hyperion model: Arawn6 on Thingiverse.
 Additionally their Creative Commons license and readme has been included on this pack, still as Creative Commons - Attribution.
 * Alex SL Gato (aka CharaToLoki) for any new code implemented or modified - specifically the Turrets.py, the Defensive Matrix script, importing and texturing the Minotaur, some texturing of the Hyperion, and small